‘No way back’: Tory councillors in Tamworth call on Chris Pincher to resign seat

 Mr Pincher stood down as deputy chief whip and was later suspended by his party over allegations he groped two men in Westminster earlier this week.

-The senior figure is also facing further claims of inappropriate behaviour, with one Tory MP telling The Independent he was groped on two occasions by Mr Pincher since the end of 2021.
+The senior figure is also facing six further claims of inappropriate behaviour, with one Tory MP telling The Independent he was groped on two occasions by Mr Pincher since the end of 2021.
 Mr Pincher firmly denies the claims.

-Tory councillors in his Tamworth seat said he should step down as MP for area following the allegations.
+Tory councillors in his Tamworth seat said he should step down as MP for the area following the allegations.
 “This is a resigning matter for him.
 If it was any other industry, you’d immediately have to consider your position,” one told the Sunday Telegraph.

-Another Tory councillor in Tamworth – where Mr Pincher enjoys a majority of 20,000 – described allegations against Mr Pincher as “deeply disappointing”.
+Another Tory councillor in Tamworth – where Mr Pincher enjoys a majority of just under 20,000 – described allegations against Mr Pincher as “deeply disappointing”.

 The unnamed councillor added: “He’s already had a second chance and there shouldn’t be any way back for him this time, especially as he’s admitted behaving badly.”